LiamJCates/Programming-Notes/C++/Syntax/Statements/Control/Exceptions/Catch.md

 #### ...
 Handler

-If you want to specify that a catch block should handle any type of exception that is thrown in a try block, you must put an ellipsis, ..., between the parentheses enclosing the exception declaration.
+If you want to specify that a catch block should handle any type of exception that is thrown in a try block, you must specify an ellipsis, ..., as the parameter of the exception handling declaration.

 The following special handler catches any exception regardless of its type: